Welcome to Ynys Enlli

 A small Welsh island filled with culture, history, wildlife and natural beauty

-Enlli is home to a working farm, thriving lobster and crab fishery, a Bird Observatory and some spectacular wildlife including over 200 Atlantic Grey Seals, a growing population of Manx Shearwaters and the much loved Red-billed Chough.
+Enlli is home to a working farm, thriving lobster and crab fishery, a Bird Observatory and some spectacular wildlife including over 200 Atlantic grey seals, a growing population of Manx shearwaters and the much loved red-billed chough.

-A place of pilgrimage since the 6th century, today can enjoy Enlli in one of 9 Grade II listed buildings or lofts which can accommodate individuals, families and larger groups.
+A place of pilgrimage since the 6th century, people today can enjoy Enlli in one of 9 Grade II listed buildings or lofts which can accommodate individuals, families and larger groups.

 Proud to be the first Dark Sky Sanctuary in Europe